-"The military best able to leverage all domains and environments to maneuver will create the synergy needed to improve their correlation of forces and means (inclusive of military and non-military means across the competition continuum).
+188 "The military best able to leverage all domains and environments to maneuver will create the synergy needed to improve their correlation of forces and means (inclusive of military and non-military means across the competition continuum).
 Conversely, preventing adversaries the ability to use several domains and environments simultaneously will put them at a disadvantage."
 MMDO, p.
-14. "It is unlikely that the mission command tools of today will meet the demands of tomorrow's MDO environment.
-It would be difficult and
+14.

-"It is unlikely that the mission command tools of today will meet the demands of tomorrow's MDO environment.
+189 "It is unlikely that the [command and control] tools of today will meet the demands of tomorrow's MDO environment.
 It would be difficult and perhaps impossible for a single person to understand, visualize, describe and direct across five inter-related domains in real time, but there is also not currently any contemporary tool or technology which would enable one to do so.
 There are efforts to provide multi-sensor, multi-shooter solutions across services and capabilities; technical solutions that can match sensors to targets to shooters are necessary, but they are insufficient to fully solve a commander's problem of battlefield visualization and anticipation of opportunity....The ability for commanders to visualize and direct cross-domain actions that create opportunities for their subordinate commands is not pre-ordained.
 The art, science, tools and training of [command and control] must co-evolve with the MDO concept for it to be executed."
 Wallace, W. (2011, August).
 Multi-domain operations in context.
 The Landpower Essay Series, (20-4).
 Arlington, VA: Association of the United States Army, pp. 4 & 5.

-Commander's prioritization of his or her information needs provides a critical filter for the information inputs into the future command post constellation and helps reduce the staff's cognitive burden and prevent information overload.

-"Physical, virtual, and cognitive capabilities across the domains, environments, and functions often possess substantially different time characteristics that govern how they can be employed.
-When creating and exploiting windows of superiority, commanders must visualize and execute combined arms maneuver in new ways because the varied characteristics of different capabilities that must be converged at a place or places to achieve a purpose impose unique time considerations to operations."
+190 Commander's prioritization of his or her information needs provides a critical filter for the information inputs into the future command post constellation and helps reduce the staff's cognitive burden, prevent information overload, and decrease network transport requirements.
+191 "Physical, virtual, and cognitive capabilities across the domains, environments, and functions often possess substantially different time characteristics that govern how they can be employed.
+When creating and exploiting windows of [opportunity], commanders must visualize and execute combined arms maneuver in new ways because the varied characteristics of different capabilities that must be converged at a place or places to achieve a purpose impose unique time considerations to operations."
 MDO, p.
 C-7.
-"Prepare a clear mission statement, intent, and concept of operations.
+192 "Prepare a clear mission statement, intent, and concept of operations.
 Focus on key tasks for intent.
-Make the concept of operations - the how,
+Make the concept of operations-the